DanMorriss/lumos-online-banking/README.md

 #### Create Account

 To create an account the user is asked for a username.
-They are shown an apporpiate error message if their username:
+They are shown an appropriate error message if their username:
 - contains any whitespace
 - is below 5 characters long
 - is longer than 15 characters
-- is already in the database, belonging to another user If their username is valid:
+- is already in the database, belonging to another user.

+If their username is valid:
 - a 4 digit random PIN is generated and displayed to the user
-- thier username and PIN is added to the customers sheet in the database
+- their username and PIN is added to the customers sheet in the database
-- a worksheet titled with their username ia created and populater with 3 collums:
+- a worksheet titled with their username ia created and populate with 3 columns:
     - Deposit
     - Withdraw
     - Balance